JimmyKenMerchant/raspi_pico/README.md

 * According to the page 147-148 of RP2040 Datasheet, ROM (0x0000_0000) of RP2040 includes utilities for fast floating point as firmware.
 The actual code is in [mufplib.S written by Mark Owen](https://github.com/raspberrypi/pico-bootrom/blob/master/bootrom/mufplib.S).
 Note that the binaries seems to be loaded to SRAM, and I can't check these in the disassembling file (func.dis in this case).

+**Pedal**

+* This project is making several types of guitar pedals.

+* Caution that this project needs an analogue circuit to receive and output the audio signal, i.e., a DC bias on receiving, low-pass filters on outputting (in case of stereo outputting, this project outputs audio signals from two PWM channels).

+* ADC0 inputs an audio signal.
+Whereas ADC1 and ADC2 input values of potentiometers to control effects.

+* "pedal_buffer" is a just buffer with -18.06dB (Loss 8) to 18.06dB (Gain 8).
+This also implements a noise gate with -60.2dB (Loss 1024) to -36.7dB (Loss 68) in ADC_VREF.
+ADC_VREF is typically 3.3V, and in this case the gate cuts 3.2mVp-p to 48mVp-p.
+The noise gate has the combination of the hysteresis and the time counting after triggering.
+I set the hysteresis is the half of the threshold, and the time counting is fixed.
+Note that the time counting effects the sustain.

 ## Technical Notes

 **I/O**